 The process of stump grinding has left an unsighted hole in your lawn, and you are wondering what to do.
 No worries!
-Your lawn will look great again.
+Your lawn can look great again.
 It just requires a little bit of effort on your part.
 In this post, we are going to discuss what to do after stump grinding.

 Use the Shredded Bits and Chips